nightshade4235/projects/axiom.md

 description: "The home page for a compiler for my language: Axiom"
 ---

-# *Axiom : A programming language like C, but with classesand objects, but not as bloated as C++.*
+# *Axiom : A programming language based on C with classes and objects, but not as bloated as C++.*

 **Authors:** Joel Mathew (Nightshade).
 **Date:** December 2025